certik/hermes2d/doc/src/introduction.rst

    :height: 410
    :alt: Illustration of multimesh hp-FEM.

-* **Space-time hp-adaptivity on dynamical meshes**.
+* **Dynamical meshes for time-dependent problems**.
 In time-dependent problems, different physical fields or solution components can be approximated on individual meshes that evolve in time independently of each other.
-Despite the independent meshes for solution components, the discretization of the PDE system is monolithic.
+Due to a unique original methodology, no error is caused by transfering solution data between different meshes and time levels.
+No such transfer takes place in the multimesh *hp*-FEM - the discretization of the time-dependent PDE system is monolithic.

 .. image:: img/flame.jpg
    :align: center